mikesz88/ghostMammothsPB/README.md

 Production site: [https://www.ghostmammothpbc.com/](https://www.ghostmammothpbc.com/)

-Ghost Mammoth Pickleball is a SaaS platform where clubs can manage members, run event sessions with queues and court rotation, and handle payments in one place.
+Ghost Mammoth Pickleball is the club’s platform to manage members, run event sessions with queues and court rotation, and handle payments in one place.

 ---

 ## Why This Project Exists

-Pickleball clubs often rely on spreadsheets and manual coordination to manage sessions and events.
+Clubs often rely on spreadsheets and manual coordination to manage sessions and events.

-Ghost Mammoth Pickleball was built to provide a centralized platform for:
+This platform was built for Ghost Mammoth Pickleball to provide a centralized system for:

 - Managing memberships and tiers (free vs paid)
 - Running event sessions with configurable queues and court assignments
 - Handling subscriptions and payments via Stripe
 - Coordinating events for a growing community

-The project demonstrates how a modern SaaS platform can support **real community organizations** using scalable web technologies.
+The project demonstrates how a modern SaaS platform can support **a real club** using scalable web technologies.
 It is suitable both as a production-ready product and as a portfolio piece showcasing full-stack, auth, billing, and accessibility practices.

 ---